In-Depth Overview of FinTech Regulations in 2022

 A 2013 report by the European Banking Authority elucidated how 31% of the 1,500 FinTech startups that participated in a survey are not subjected to any regulation.

 Thus, it’s safe to conclude that Western Europe is still largely unregulated and startups are still free to innovate in every way possible.

-If you wish to operate your startup in Western Europe, it’s best to focus on country-specific financial regulations.
+If you wish to operate your startup in Western Europe, it’s best to focus on country-specific financial regulations that will help you, as a fintech startup, earn.
 Europe has few FinTech specific regulations, which are:

 |The General Data Protection Regulation||This is deemed the toughest privacy and security law in the world.
 It determines how organizations gather information and what they can do with it.|